thstamod/light-react-validator/README.md

  ```

-  The above config overrides the builtIn email validator, it creates a new validator (emailWithSpecificDomain) and enables errorOnInvalidDefault, validateFormOnSubmit.
+  The above config overrides the built-in email validator, it creates a new validator (emailWithSpecificDomain) and enables errorOnInvalidDefault, validateFormOnSubmit.
 Also, it sets a global error message for the required, email, emailWithSpecificDomain rules in case that an element does not have any error messages of them.
  Moreover, it sets minLength rule 5 which applies on all inputs with minLength rule but without input option specifically for this rule.
  When the validation occurs, the input will validate against 3 rules **required**, **email**, **emailWithSpecificDomain**.
  The error message and the **emailWithSpecificDomain** will get them from the input and the rest from the global config